kolunmi/sandbar/README.md

 ```
 output command data
 ```
-where `output` is a zxdg_output_v1 name, "all" to affect all outputs, or "selected" for focused outputs, and `command` and `data` are any one of the following:
+where `output` is a wl_output name, "all" to affect all outputs, or "selected" for focused outputs, and `command` and `data` are any one of the following:
 | Command             | Data |
 |---------------------|------|
 | `status`            | text |